 1899C | Additional degrees

-Taking her first name and middle initial from the current university president, Dooley is represented on campus by a student -- whose identity is kept secret -- dressed as a skeleton with a black cape, a black top hat, and white gloves.
+Taking his first name and middle initial from the current university president, Dooley is represented on campus by a student -- whose identity is kept secret -- dressed as a skeleton with a black cape, a black top hat, and white gloves.

 Editor's note: At the time of the selection of the Emory Makers of History, identified as part of Emory's 175th anniversary celebrations in 2011, the Spirit of Emory was known as James W. Dooley.